DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 ### Pathing

 - The critical pathing of the apartments NEEDS to be shortened a little
+- The player CANNOT exit the dealer room because the door is locked.
+They NEED to get a power to unlock this door. (interacting with the door gives you a tooltip or something)
 - However, the player can still EXPLORE the apartments to keep the space interesting

 ### Visuals